carlosjhr64/ascii_mathematical_notation/Script.md

 ## Methods

 With my script, all the the `String` methods are available to act on the current line.
-In addintion, my script has the following methods:
+In addition, my script has the following methods:

 * tr
 * csort and wsort